 carpool to the trip location -- either from NCC Public Safety

 Building or from the Little Neck Shopping Center on Little Neck

 Parkway and the L.I.
 Expressway (exit 32).
-Directions
+Click

-to Little Neck For more information about any particular
+for directions to Little Neck For more information about

-trip, contact the person listed.
-If you have signed up and
+any particular trip, contact the person listed.
+If you have

-find you cannot go, always call the contact person so they will not
+signed up and find you cannot go, always call the contact person so

 Backcountry Safety, a 31